-Delegated Powers - Decisions delegated either to a Licensing Committee, Sub-Committee or Licensing Officers.
+Delegated Powers - Decisions delegated either to a Licensing Committee, Sub-Committee or Licensing or other Officers of MKCC.

 Disorder - MKCC will determine the definition of disorder.
 However, in doing so it is accepted that disorder is intended to mean activity that is more serious and disruptive than mere nuisance.
 Public nuisance and anti-social behaviour alone may not be sufficient to be termed disorder relevant factors are likely to include whether situations were serious enough to require Police or security assistance; how threatening the behaviour was to those who could see or hear it.